Tucker Tensor Train Taylor Series: Problem setting and T4S model

+If $T_j = D^j f(0)$ for all $j \le k$, then $f_k$ matches $f$ and all of its derivatives through order $k$ at the expansion point.
+In practice, $T_j$ is a learned low-rank approximation of $D^j f(0)$, so the derivative accuracy of the T4S model is affected by low-rank approximation error.
+The derivative tensor $D^j f(0)$ is symmetric in its $j$ input arguments, but the Tucker tensor train parameterization in \defref{def:tttt} does not explicitly enforce this symmetry.
+This is intentional: the Taylor polynomial depends only on the symmetrized input action $T_j(x, \dots, x)$, and the directionally symmetric probe data used here identify this symmetric action.
+Enforcing shared input factors or explicitly symmetric cores is a possible refinement, but is not required for evaluating the learned Taylor surrogate.

+\defref{def:tttt} describes the full-space model.
+The practical construction in \secref{sec:method} first builds reduced input and output bases and fits Tucker tensor trains for the derivatives of the reduced map.
+The reduced tensors may be viewed either as a compressed T4S model or as full-space tensors when composed with the learned input and output bases.

-The T4S model builds upon our previous work, \cite{alger.chen.ea.2020}, which constructs a tensor train Taylor series (no Tucker) using a different construction procedure.
-The T4S model is also closely connected to the work of \cite{kressner2015low}, which constructs tensor train approximations of higher order correlations of Gaussian random fields in a truncated KL basis, and the work of \cite{BONIZZONI2016349,bonizzoni2013analysis} which forms tensor train approximations of higher order moments for stochastic PDEs by expanding the stochastic PDE in a Taylor series.
+Beyond the prior work \citep{alger.chen.ea.2020} discussed in the introduction, the T4S model is connected to \cite{chkifa2013sparse}, which constructs a sparse polynomial approximation for stochastic PDEs based on Taylor approximation; \cite{kressner2015low}, which forms tensor train approximations of higher-order correlations of Gaussian random fields in a truncated KL basis; and \cite{BONIZZONI2016349,bonizzoni2013analysis}, which form tensor train approximations of higher-order moments for stochastic PDEs by expanding the PDE in a Taylor series.

-The T4S model has some limitations.
-Because it is based on a Taylor series, it only works well for problems where a Taylor series makes sense.
-In particular, the model gives a local approximation since Taylor series describe behavior only near a specific point.
-We note that it may be possible to form a global approximation by combining multiple Taylor series computed at different points in a mixture model (e.g., by using a higher order generalization of the method described in \cite{LuoChenChenEtAl2024}).
-The T4S model also uses a low rank tensor network to represent covariance whitened derivative tensors.
-This approach is most effective when the covariance spectrum decays quickly or when the derivative tensors have low rank structure.
-For problems with slowly decaying covariance spectra and high-rank structure, the Tucker and tensor train ranks become large, making the model costly to build and use.

-Another challenge is selecting the Taylor series order $k$.
-In a Taylor expansion, contributions typically decrease with increasing order, yielding diminishing returns from higher order terms.
-Moreover, the low order terms themselves are subject to approximation error, and this error can overwhelm any potential gains from including higher order terms.
-While there is no universal best order, our practical experience suggests that a modest order of $k=3$ or $k=4$ often offers a favorable balance between accuracy and computational expense.
+Building the T4S model requires selecting the Taylor series order $k$.
+In a Taylor expansion, contributions typically decrease with increasing order, yielding diminishing returns from higher-order terms; moreover, the low-order terms are themselves subject to low-rank approximation error, which can overwhelm any gains from including higher-order terms.
+While there is no universal best order, our practical experience suggests that a modest order of $k=3$ or $k=4$ (corresponding to derivative tensors with $4$ or $5$ total modes, including the output mode) often offers a favorable balance between accuracy and computational expense.